 Personal information and privacy

-Remember: Treat your personal information as you would treat your money—protect it and don't leave it lying around for others to take.
+Tip: Treat your personal information as you would treat your money—protect it and don't leave it lying around for others to take.

 You need to be careful with how much personal information you reveal online.
-Sharing your addresses, telephone number, birthday, and other personal information can mean you are at a greater risk of identity theft, stalking and harassment.
+Sharing your address, telephone number, birthday, and other personal information can mean you are at a greater risk of identity theft, stalking and harassment.
 This includes information you post on social media.